h8d13/DOCKER-KASM-Review/README.md

   "privileged": true
 }
 ```
+I'm guessing here you can also pass a device directly.

 It might not be recommended on larger systems but gives host capabilities.
 You can also check GPU access by going into chrome: ```chrome://gpu```